tsg-sumneand/todo/README.md

 # todo

-Todo project created by working through the book "Essential Typescript 4".
+Todo project created whilst working through the book "Essential Typescript 4".

 To run the program, navigate to your local todo folder and type the following commands: